-Below is a chart and table showing the value of the initcwnd setting on the edge servers of several popular CDNs and service providers.
+Below is a chart showing the value of the initcwnd setting on the edge servers of several CDNs.

 Note: the value for initcwnd is (obviously) not the only parameter that determines CDN performance.
-Don't think that Highwinds is the fastest CDN now globally, and Level3 is the slowest.
-The initcwnd value is just *one* of the performance parameters and we believe it is good to know it's value.
+Don't think that CacheFly is the fastest CDN now globally, and Internap is the slowest.
+The initcwnd value is just *one* of the performance parameters and we believe it is good to know its value.

-All tests were conducted on an EC2 instance in Singapore running Ubuntu 11.04 (kernel 2.6.38-11) with its initcwnd and initrwnd set at 40 to make sure we have large window sizes at the receiving end.
-The test requests advertized RWIN of 58400 bytes.
+All tests were conducted on a Macbook Air in The Netherlands with a high initrwnd to make sure we have large window sizes at the receiving end. .

-For each CDN, we made requests to their US egde servers to ensure a high RTT to make it easier reading tcpdumps.
-For each test, we made few hits to attempt to prime the cache at the egde servers.
+For each CDN, we made requests to some far-away POP (US-West or APAC) to ensure a high RTT to make it easier reading tcpdumps.
+For each test, we made few hits to prime the cache at the edge servers.
 We then studied the tcpdumps, ran the entire process several times for sanity check.